 What to Do

-Before conducting the exit interview, review the departing employee’s performance history, past feedback, and company policies.
-Prepare a structured list of open-ended questions to ensure a productive discussion.
+Prior to the exit interview, review the employee’s performance file, past feedback given, and relevant company policies.
+Develop a checklist and list of open-ended questions to help with colloquialisms.

 exit